Alien4042x/StealthPointer/README.md

 macOS often keeps the cursor visible in fullscreen or remote apps (like Wine).
 This tool gives you control – without hacks or kernel extensions.

+## 🧩 Troubleshooting

+If the cursor unexpectedly reappears in fullscreen Wine or CrossOver games, make sure your macOS display resolution matches the in-game resolution before launching the game. macOS tends to reset display modes when resolutions differ, which forces the cursor to reappear — this isn’t something that can be fixed at the app level.
+Once both resolutions are identical, StealthPointer should work reliably.
+Unfortunately, proper handling of display-mode switches would require changes directly in Wine, not in StealthPointer itself.

+💡 Tip: For better stability, try running games in Borderless Windowed (Full Borderless Screen) mode instead of traditional fullscreen.
+Most Wine-based games don’t handle fullscreen switching on macOS correctly — this can cause flickering, cursor resets, or minimize the game when focus changes.
+Borderless mode keeps the resolution stable and ensures StealthPointer behaves predictably when hiding or restoring the cursor.

 ## 🔒 License